 She has a passion for the unique needs of adoptive families.
 Adoptions and guardianships are journeys that are beautiful, messy, chaotic, traumatic, and wonderful.
 There is grief and celebration, cycles of calm and then difficult behaviors and emotions, questioning, confusion, anxiety, and trauma.
 Brittany would love to support your family in providing trauma-informed, adoption-competent services to help you and your child feel safe, provided for, heard, and confident that you can provide for their needs.

 Brittany has an eclectic approach to counseling that welcomes clients with open arms, is client-centered, and incorporates multiple modalities to form a treatment plan specific to your individual needs and goals.
-She rostered in Child Parent Psychotherapy and trained in Trauma-Focused Cognitive Behavioral Therapy, Trauma Play, AutPlay Certified, Collaborative Assessment and Management of Suicidality, Sand Tray, and is currently working toward accruing hours to become a Registered Play Therapist as well as working toward her Infant Mental Health Endorsement.
+She rostered in Child Parent Psychotherapy and trained in Trauma-Focused Cognitive Behavioral Therapy, Trauma Play, AutPlay Certified, Collaborative Assessment and Management of Suicidality, and Sand Tray.

 Brittany is a genuine and eclectic individual.
 She enjoys singing and investing time into her family, friends, church, and spending time in the sun.